dqksnow/dqksnow.github.io/README.md

 <a id="2">[2]</a>
 Zhao H., Liu B., Dong Q., Zhang X. (2023).
 The Jackknife Model Averaging of Accelerated Failure Time Model with Current Status Data.
-Acta Mathematicae Applicatae Sinica, 46(3): 313-328.
+Acta Mathematicae Applicatae Sinica, 46(3): 313-328.  (in Chinese)

 <a id="3">[3]</a>
 Zhao H., Dong Q. (2022).
 A Variable Selection Method for the Additive Hazards Model with Current Status Data.
-Journal of Systems Science and Mathematical Sciences, 42(5): 1314-1329.
+Journal of Systems Science and Mathematical Sciences, 42(5): 1314-1329. (in Chinese)

 ## Experience

 ### R Package Project, University of Connecticut
 - **Duration:** Sep 2023 - present
 - **Description:** Summarized literature on Subsampling methods in generalized linear models.
-Assisted Prof. HaiYing Wang in code implementation and developing R package.
+Assisted Prof. HaiYing Wang in code implementation and developing R packages.

 ### Teaching Assistant, Zhongnan University of Economics and Law
 - **Course Title:** Probability Theory